pcmichaud/micro/source/strategy_en.rst

 +++++++++++++++++++

 General equilibrium with production, the topic of the previous lecture, assumes that firms are price takers.
 This leads to a market equilibrium with the first welfare theorem applying.
-It is a Pareto optimium.
+It is a Pareto optimum.
 This assumption of price-taking behavior works well when a very large number of firms are present.
 Firms cannot impact the market price by their actions.
 We will see that it is the possibility of affecting the market price which confers to the firm market power.

 Consider the example of an economy for a good :math:`X` and a  *numéraire* good :math:`M` (with a normalized price to one).
 Utility is quasi-linear :math:`U(X,M) = V(X) + M`, with :math:`V(X)` concave, :math:`V'(0) = + \infty`.
-Endownments are :math:`I_0` of :math:`M`, the good :math:`X` is produced by one firm at price :math:`p`.
+Endowments are :math:`I_0` of :math:`M`, the good :math:`X` is produced by one firm at price :math:`p`.
 The firm is producing :math:`X` with a cost function :math:`C(X)`.
 Assume :math:`C'(0) = 0`.

 **Exercise A** Find the equilibrium price if the firm is a  *price taker* and :math:`V(X) = \sqrt{X}`, :math:`C(X) = X^2`.